-- Indent is used to position a line of text or block of text further from the starting position of page.
+The Indent options on the HTML Editor are used to position a line of text or block of text further from the starting position of page.

 - Select the text and click “Increase Indent” icon or “Decrease Indent” Icon.

-- Here you can see that we have given the “Increased Indent” to first line.
-It has moved further from the second line.
+- Here you can see that I have given the “Increased Indent” to first line.
+It has been moved further from the second line.

 17. Insert Bullets